IndieOutreach/scrape-twitch-v2.0/README.md

 Flags:
  - `-g` or `--games`: uses the IGDB API to compile all games from IGDB into '/data/games.csv'
  - `-s` or `--streamers`: use the Twitch API to scrape all livestreams on Twitch, search for streamer profiles, and use that to build '/data/streamers.csv'
-  - this option will also add 'twitch_box_art_url' to Games from '/data/games.csv' where necessary
-  - this option will add Twitch->IGDB ID conversions as well

 #### tests.py
 Testing script that checks functionality in scraper.py